Effective Date: This Policy was last updated on 13 September 2021 at 1.00 p.m. AEST).

 You may have the opportunity to use the chat, question or survey functions in a Zoom session with us.
 In this respect, the text entries you make are processed in order to display them in the session and, if necessary, to record them.

-We record most live Zoom sessions.
+We record most live Zoom coaching and training sessions.
 When you attend the Zoom sessions, your image, location and/or words, including text, may be recorded.
 Often the Zoom sessions contain useful examples for training Spandah’s clients in our various techniques, models and processes.
-We use those recordings, or selected parts of those recordings, at our sole discretion as recorded modules to train people who attend our programs.
+We use those recordings, or selected parts of those recordings, at our sole discretion as recorded modules to train people who attend our programs, and/or to explain or demonstrate our products and services to existing or prospective users of our products and services.

 In order to enable the display of video and the playback of audio, the data from the microphone of your terminal device and from any video camera of the terminal device are processed accordingly during the meeting.
 You can switch off or mute the camera or microphone yourself at any time via the Zoom applications.

-To participate in a Zoom session or to enter the meeting room, you must at least provide information about your name.
+To participate in a Zoom session or to enter the meeting room, you must at least provide information about your name and email address.
+We may require you to provide additional personal information when registering for Zoom sessions.

 Online presence in social media